Last Updated on August 14, 2024 by Alice Benny

 When people think of intensive pig farming, some breeds that come to mind include the Hampshire pig, the Duroc pig, and the Yorkshire pig.
 However, the Chester White pig is just as wonderful an option for people who want to rear large, fatty pigs for commercial and domestic use.
 They gain weight quickly and are excellent to raise for meat.

 This popular white pig is actively used for domestic and commercial crossbreeding all across the country.
-The Chester County white pig is versatile, resilient, and great for extensive pig farming purposes because they provide a good ROI.
+The Chester County white pig is versatile, resilient, and great for extensive pig farming purposes because they can provide a good ROI when raised correctly.

 Chester White Pigs